oxi-dev0/TGNL/README.md

 This is extension adds syntax support for the Texture Graph Node Language (https://github.com/oxi-dev0/Texture-Graph).

+## Installation

+Download this repo, and then put it's unzipped folder into `C:\Users\[USER]\.vscode\extensions`.
+Restart VSCode and it should work!
+A VS2022 extension will come in the future.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.